WebToolsPlanet

 What is Color Contrast Checker?

-Color Contrast Checker measures how readable a foreground color is against a background color and compares that result with WCAG accessibility thresholds.
-That makes it useful for body text, buttons, form labels, badges, and other UI elements where low contrast quietly hurts usability.
+Color Contrast Checker measures how readable a foreground color is against a background color and compares that result with WCAG 2.2 accessibility thresholds.
+It supports HEX, RGB, RGBA, HSL, and HSLA colors, checks AA and AAA levels, and tests normal text, large text, and non-text UI components in one place.

 It is not only for formal audits.
-Teams use contrast checks during mockups, component reviews, and brand updates because a color pair that looks polished in a design file can still fail for small text, muted states, or lower-vision users.
+Designers, developers, and accessibility reviewers use contrast checks during mockups, component reviews, and brand updates because a color pair that looks polished in a design file can still fail for small text, muted states, or lower-vision users.
+You can also test semi-transparent colors with opacity blending, compare a full palette matrix at once, pick colors from screenshots, and export results as CSS variables or Tailwind classes.

 How to Use Color Contrast Checker